tarantool/doc/doc/reference/tooling/tt_cli/start.rst

 ``tt start`` can perform initial and periodical integrity checks of the environment, application, and centralized configuration.

-To enable the integrity checks of environment and application files, you need to pack the application using ``tt pack`` with the ``--with-integrity-check`` option.
+To enable integrity checks of environment and application files, you need to pack the application using ``tt pack`` with the ``--with-integrity-check`` option.
 This option generates and signs checksums of executables and configuration files in the current ``tt`` environment.
 Learn more in :ref:`tt-pack-integrity-check`.

-To enable the integrity check of the configuration at the centralized storage, publish the configuration to this storage using ``tt cluster publish`` with the ``--with-integrity-check`` option.
+To enable integrity check of the configuration at the centralized storage, publish the configuration to this storage using ``tt cluster publish`` with the ``--with-integrity-check`` option.
 This option generates and signs configuration checksums and saves them to the storage.
 Learn more in :ref:`tt-cluster-publish-integrity`.